-Every year, with the help of community members, Indow creates a zine to talk about why place matters.
-We asked preservationists, photographers, artists- everyone -to share their stories about community and place with us.
+Every year, with the help of community members, Indow creates a Window Zine to talk about why place matters.
+We don’t just save windows, we save the place and history they are attached to.
+We asked preservationists, photographers, artists—everyone—to share their stories about community and place along with us.

 2020 Window Zine

 A Wave in the Glass by Erin Weber Boss

 Years ago, my family rented an old farmhouse in Michigan.
 The age of the house is still up for debate, the internet estimating anywhere between 1900-1925.
 Regardless of the year it was built or its many renovations since then, that home stands as its own testament to farmhouse life during the first half of the 20th century.
 Surrounded by sugar beet and soybean fields and flanked by aging black walnut trees, what I remember most clearly is looking out its windows.

 They each had the unique wave that’s become synonymous with the leaded windows of that time period.
 At least five ran the length of our living room, looking out into the yard where a rotting wooden swing hung, its rope wedged deeply into a tree branch after years of growth.
 I remember how the grass and the trees of the yard looked like they moved as I walked by the windows, a trick of the eye as my line of vision moved through the bubbled lens of glass.
 In the winter, it was less apparent, the blanket of snow melding everything together into one vast line of white until it hit the horizon, which had its own shade of gray-blue.

 And now, twenty years later in my own home 700 miles away, I sometimes find that the view from my more modern windows are not any clearer.
 A trick of the light makes my rosebushes a visitor at the front stoop; the rains in April cloud my view of the neighborhood more than that leaded glass ever might have.